 if at any time during the six-month treatment, adopter fails to follow the heartworm protocol prescribed by HCSR’s vet.
 ALL DOGS ADOPTED MUST BE TAKEN TO YOUR VETERINARIAN WITHIN THREE WEEKS TO GET HEARTWORM PREVENTATIVE.

-The adoption fee is $250 per dog ($350 for puppies under 1 year).
+The adoption fee for most dogs is $300 per dog (senior/special needs dogs’ fee is usually discounted).
+The fee for puppies and dogs under one year old is $350 – $450.
 Placement on puppies under 6 months old is only on a foster-to-adopt basis until the puppy has had three sets of puppy shots including distemper, hepatitis, parvo, parainfluenza, bordetella and rabies, is spayed or neutered, and the adopter has purchased six months of heartworm preventative.
 After sterilization, the adoption will be finalized upon receipt of the adoption fee and co-signing of the contract by a HCSR representative.

 When you adopt an animal from HCSR, the dog will have a collar and ID tag.
 The tag is registered to this organization.
 You are strongly urged to have your own ID tag made immediately.
 If the dog is running loose, picked up by Animal Control or a Good Samaritan, and HCSR is contacted, we reserve the right not to return the dog to you.